OpenVidu/livekit-agents-transcription-test/README.md

 # livekit-agents-transcription-test

-Minimal setup to test audio transcription using livekit-agents STT node
+Minimal setup to test audio transcription using livekit-agents STT node (with Amazon Transcribe)

 1. Build the agent container